Co-op Financial Requirements – A Breakdown

 Debt to Income Ratio

-Although some co-ops are more strict and others are more lenient, the target number for your debt to income ratio should be about 25% – meaning, your housing costs (mortgage plus maintenance) should not exceed more than 25% of your gross monthly income.
+Although some co-ops are more strict and others are more lenient when it comes to this particular financial requirement, the target number for your debt to income ratio should be about 25% – meaning, your housing costs (mortgage plus maintenance) should not exceed more than 25% of your gross monthly income.
 But your housing costs aren’t the only thing that’s important to the board.
 You must also be mindful of your overall debt picture.
 Even if you meet the 25% target for housing, if very little of your income is left over after your other monthly recurring obligations (credit cards, student loans, car loans, etc.), you may not be viewed as a strong candidate.
 If you’re going to focus on co-ops, then it’s imperative to get your debt situation under control.

 Post Closing Liquidity